alyssamv/PhaseI-II_pipeline/README.md

-# PhaseI-II_pipeline

-The code here simulates a partial drug development pipeline, from phase I to phase II.
+# Simulation of drug development pipeline from phase I to phase II
+This project was presented at the SCT 42nd Annual Meeting in May 2021.
+Slides are provided here.

+The aims are to assess the consequences of drug and phase I design characteristicson phase II trial outcomes.

 Three phase I designs are used:
 * 3+3